 We hope you found these tips and information helpful.
-While more research is needed to better understand all the health benefits surrounding melatonin, it’s clear that the hormone plays an important role when it comes to your health.
+While more research is needed to better understand the effects of melatonin on weight loss and all the health benefits surrounding it, it’s clear that the hormone plays an important role when it comes to your health and sleep quality.

-If you’re thinking about making a lifestyle change to improve your health, Jenny Craig can help.
-Contact us to book a free appointment and get started today.
+If you’re thinking about making a lifestyle change to improve your health and lose weight, Jenny Craig can help.
+Contact us and get started today!